Eniii68/Template-HsH/README.md

 > **Note** the textarea is not reduced, only moved.
 So a very large value for `BCOR` will
 > move the content off the page.

+### Why doens't VScode automcompletion work?

+For the [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop) extention to know about the commands and packages provided by the HsH-classes, it needs a spectial file.
+This file is not part of the extention itself but provided by this repo.
+You need to tell your VScode about this by adding the folder containing the file to the `latex-workshop.intellisense.package.dirs` list.

 ### Italic vs. upright Index? (changing subscript)

 The classes by default set all sub scripts upright ("steil" in German), because this is